 We sit down with our clients to assess their corporate structure and business model, design and prepare a compliant AAP that works for them, and answer all their questions.
 Our services also cover training for management in the day-to-day ramifications of their AAP—including applicant tracking, outreach and recruiting of persons with disabilities and covered veterans, data collection, employee selection and training, and record retention.
 We also assist with contractors’ reporting obligations.

 Review Process Response

 - Created plan documents for 45 affirmative action programs covering 15 establishments and over 10,000 employees.
-We also provided advice and counsel on implementation of those programs.
-In addition, we defended the client in upwards of 10 compliance reviews being conducted by OFCCP, including a corporate management compliance evaluation of the company’s headquarters.
+We also provided advice and counsel on the implementation of those programs.
+In addition, we defended the client in more than 10 compliance reviews conducted by OFCCP, including a corporate management compliance evaluation of the company’s headquarters.

 - Represented a public utility company serving one of the largest U.S. states, a pharmaceutical company involved in the fight against COVID-19, and a law firm offering legal services related to pension and 401(k) plans in the military before OFCCP and state and local contracting agencies.

 - Provided advice and counsel to a subsidiary of a “top 10” Fortune 500 company.
 We addressed the subsidiary’s business relationship with the Fortune 500 company and determined whether the two companies would be viewed as a single entity, thereby requiring the subsidiary to create plan documents for 1,200 affirmative action programs covering approximately 400 establishments and over 90,000 employees.